ajithvcoder/E2EMLOps/README.md

     ![](./assets/deployment-01-kubernetes/github-actions/github_secrets.png)

+### Results Screenshots - 01A and 01B Deployment Main

 **Main Deployment workflow**

 1. On push to main branch triggered

-2. Train and push to stage - (screenshot todo)
+2. Train and push to stage

 3. Setups argo cd and deploy two models with HPA